 Start investing as young as you can

 I wish I knew more about the stock market when I was in high school or college.
-That way I could have had 5 or 6 additional years under my belt.
+That way I could have had 5 or 6 additional years of experience under my belt.
 I think everyone should learn to invest young and figure out how the stock market works.

 When did you start investing in the stock market?
 Do you think you could have done better if you started earlier?